-- The October 1, 2002 purchase of the operating assets of Aquila Gas Pipeline by Energy Transfer. - The December 27, 2002 redemption by Oasis of the 50% of its common stock held by Dow Hydrocarbons Resources, Inc, resulting in Energy Transfer being the 100% owner of Oasis. - The December 27, 2002 contribution of ET Company I, consisting of other assets and a marketing operation, by ETC Holdings, L.P. to Energy Transfer.
+- The October 1, 2002 purchase of the operating assets of Aquila Gas Pipeline by Energy Transfer. - The December 27, 2002 redemption by Oasis of the 50% of its common stock held by Dow Hydrocarbons Resources, Inc, resulting in Energy Transfer being the 100% owner of Oasis. - The December 27, 2002 contribution of other assets and a marketing operation by ETC Holdings, L.P. to Energy Transfer.